Do you want to learn how to make a simple decoration for your next party? Learn how to make this easy glittery geometric paper garland!

 What finally worked very well was using a coarse jute twine.
 I covered one end (about 4 inches) in Mod Podge and let it dry in a straight line.

-Then I threaded the twine through the boxes.
-(The hole on one side of the box is slightly larger than the other.
-Start threading through the smaller hole to make it easier.)
+Then I threaded the twine through the boxes to finish my paper garland.
+Note: the hole on one side of the box is slightly larger than the other.
+Start threading through the smaller hole to make it easier.

 Thanks Amy for having me here today!
 Be sure to stop by Lines Across and say hi!